danieleteti/delphimvcframework/lib/swagdoc/README.md

 # SwagDoc
 SwagDoc is a Delphi library to generate the swagger.json (Swagger 2.0) or the openapi.json (OpenAPI 3) file of a REST API.
 Create a public documentation of your REST API using Swagger 2.0 or OpenAPI 3.2.1 for Delphi Language.
 SwagDoc's only responsibility is to generate the JSON document.
 The document is responsible for containing all the documentation for your REST API.
 This file must be attached to the Swagger UI (User Interface) files.

+An API written with [Horse](https://github.com/HashLoad/horse) publishes that document without writing a single route: the `Integrations\Horse` folder has a middleware that serves it and renders it with Swagger UI or Scalar.
+APIs written with [DelphiMVCFramework](https://github.com/danieleteti/delphimvcframework) already use SwagDoc, which the framework bundles in its own tree.

 [![PayPal donate button](https://user-images.githubusercontent.com/26885358/62580349-60bd8780-b87c-11e9-901e-425cf2a83671.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AW8TZ2QTDA7K8)